crossplane-contrib/provider-rook/INSTALL.md

 ## Install

-TBD: Steps to install the Rook stack into a Crossplane cluster
+TBD: Steps to install the Rook provider into a Crossplane cluster